 It can be a secret weapon for those with weight loss goals, but for many people the answer to the question, “what is non-exercise activity thermogenesis?” is as much of a mystery as whether there’s life on Mars.

-And, while many people pursuing health goals place greater emphasis on their time spent in the gym, laced into their trainers or racking up the miles on the best treadmills (opens in new tab), the contribution of NEAT to a balanced lifestyle should not be undervalued.
+And, while many people pursuing health goals place greater emphasis on their time spent lifting the best adjustable dumbbells, laced into their trainers or racking up the miles on the best treadmills, the contribution of NEAT to a balanced lifestyle should not be undervalued.

 A study published in the Journal of Internal Medicine in 2007 highlighted the important role it can play in achieving a healthy body composition.
 “Data supports the central hypothesis that NEAT is pivotal in the regulation of human energy expenditure and body weight regulation, and that NEAT is important for understanding the cause and effective treatment for obesity,” states James Levine, the Director of the Rare Disease Institute at Fondation Ipsen and author of the study.